sambelltacq/HTSCOPE/README.md

-  --nchan NCHAN        specify number of channels (or use hapi to automate) --data32 DATA32      set to 1 for d32 data (or use hapi to automate) --ndata NDATA        number of data elements in WF --prefix PREFIX      prefix for PV's, default="$(hostname):$USER"
+  --nchan NCHAN        specify number of channels (or use hapi to automate) --data32 DATA32      set to 1 for d32 data (or use hapi to automate) --ndata NDATA        number of data elements in WF --host HOST          prefix for PV's, default="$(hostname)" --user USER          one or more users (must be at least one) eg --user=tom,dick,harry default="$USER"
 ```

-1. PREFIX : db macro PFX: this can be blank, but we suggest that HOST:USER: is a better choice.
+* HOST:USER:UUT   : Host is the computer name, ideally this is task focussed.
+              : USER
 ```
 eg
-magnetics1:adam     adam's personal view (with custom PAN/ZOOM) magnetics1:bruce    bruce's personable view (with custom PAN/ZOOM)
+magnetics1          host for magnetics experiment. (hostname used by IOC. does not _have_ to be the physical hostname) magnetics1:adam     adam's personal view (with custom PAN/ZOOM) (does not _have_ to be the actual LINUX USER adam) magnetics1:bruce    bruce's personable view (with custom PAN/ZOOM)
 ```